MicrosoftDocs/win32/desktop-src/Controls/tvn-setdispinfo.md

 ---
 title: TVN\_SETDISPINFO notification code
-description: Notifies a tree-view control's parent window that it must update the information it maintains about an item.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '40fa61bc-c043-4001-ada9-b627d68bd737'
+description: Notifies a tree-view controls parent window that it must update the information it maintains about an item.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 40fa61bc-c043-4001-ada9-b627d68bd737
+keywords:
-keywords: ["TVN_SETDISPINFO notification code Windows Controls"]
+- TVN_SETDISPINFO notification code Windows Controls
 topic_type:
 - apiref
 api_name: